hanjingo/doc/DB/sql.md

 END
 ```

-- CREATE PROCEDURE: Creates a new stored procedure.
+- `CREATE PROCEDURE`: Creates a new stored procedure.
-- @parameters: Used to pass values into the procedure.
+- `@parameters`: Used to pass values into the procedure.
-- BEGIN…END: Contains the SQL code that the procedure runs.
+- `BEGIN…END`: Contains the SQL code that the procedure runs.

 Examples: